slashid/php/README.md

 ## Installation

-Install the this library with composer:
+Install this library with composer:

 ```
 composer require slashid/slashid-php